turbot/steampipe-plugin-newrelic/docs/tables/newrelic_apm_application_instance.md

 ## Examples

-### List all application instances monitored by apm
+### List all application instances monitored by apm for a specific application

 ```sql
 select